rafal-bedkowski/qrComponent/readme.md

 Scripts you can use:

-`npm run start` - to run webpack dev-server, development mode `npm run build` - to run production mode
+`npm run start` - to run webpack dev-server development mode `npm run build` - to run production mode
 `npm run publish` - to publish project on githubpages